elopio/docs/source/includes/_glossary.md

 ## Trading Fee

 A Trading Fee is set by the [Market Creator](#market-creator) when he or she creates a new [Market](#market).
 Once the trading fee is set, it can never be increased, only decreased.
 The Trading Fee must be between 0% and 50%.
 The Trading Fee and the [Reporting Fee](#reporting-fee) are both extracted at the same time whenever [Shares](#shares) are [Settled](#settlement).
 Shares can be settled when a user amasses a [Complete Set](#complete-set) or when the market has been [Finalized](#finalized-market) and you want to close your open [Position](#position).
-The Trading Fee is designed to incentivize users to make popular markets as they stand to earn money if enough people trade on the market.
+The Trading Fee is designed to incentivize users to make popular markets as they stand to earn money if enough people trade on the Market.
 They can then recoup their market creation cost and ideally turn a profit on posting interesting markets.
-The [Trading Fees](#trading-fees) are discussed in more details in the [Trading](#trading) section of the documentation.
+The [Settlement Fees](#settlement-fees) are discussed in more details in the [Trading](#trading) section of the documentation.

 ## Universe